 The recent audit identified five areas where the program could improve: reporting outcomes, competition, oversight, accessibility and accountability.

 The report said stakeholders expressed concerns over the quality of the reports stewardship agencies are required to provide regarding certain areas such as recovery rates and collection methods.
-Third-party agencies are used in the reporting, and the province’s Ministry of Environment is making steps to ensure the accuracy of the reports, said the audit.
+Third-party agencies are used in the reporting, and the ministry is making steps to ensure the accuracy of the reports, said the audit.

 In the future, the auditor would like to see an improvement in the quality of the reports on the outcome and results of the program.